 While my schedule did not permit total indulgence, I look forward to immersing myself in the quintessential Lake Norman experience next time.
 A serene coffee break at Summit Coffee, relishing handcrafted sandwiches at The Pickled Peach, and discovering the renowned Davidson Farmer’s Market offerings remain at the top of my agenda.

 Back on the Davidson campus, take a sculpture walk to see fantastic larger-than-life works of art, including Common Ground, Waves III, and You, to name a few.

 Craft Beer and Cocktails

-The brewery scene is strong at Lake Norman.
-I was blown away by the sour selection (Wormhole, Whiskers on Kittens, Carnaval, and Trash Panda) at D9 Brewing in Cornelius.
-Sweet Rider, a tangerine session ale, is a great choice for IPA drinkers.
+The brewery scene at Lake Norman showcases its strength with an impressive assortment of sour beers, such as Wormhole, Whiskers on Kittens, Carnaval, and Trash Panda, from D9 Brewing in Cornelius.
+Sweet Rider, a tangerine session ale, is an excellent choice for IPA enthusiasts.

 Pin This Post For Later!

 Read more about other nearby cities that are great to visit.